Simple Ways to Prevent Costly Water Damage

 -Slowly add water to the sump pump pit to fill it up.
 A float similar to the one in your toilet should rise if the pump is working properly.
 This is what turns on the pump.
 Then watch to see if the water level recedes to confirm that the pump is working.

 These simple steps enable you to detect and solve problems promptly.
-To ensure that your house is safe from water damage, best to enlist professional drain inspectors.
-We will take preventive measures and address any issue promptly.
+To ensure that your house is safe from water damage, best to enlist the leak detectors or professional drain inspectors.
+We will take preventive measures and address any issue promptly as we are available for you 24/7.

 The Principle Behind Leaks

 A water leak on your property can cause your water bill to skyrocket if not detected and repaired in time.
-A single leak can result to thousands of litres of water wasted
+A single leak can result in thousands of litres of water wasted.

 A toilet will have a leak if its flapper valves are not working properly.
 The flapper is the rubber valve that sits on top of the flush valve.
 It seals the flush valve to prevent water from entering the toilet bowl before the toilet is flushed.